Operational guidance for providers of children's social care services during COVID-19 including:

 Visits to children and families

 Families who require visits, particularly for adoption support, should be prioritised according to need.
-In exceptional circumstances where it is necessary to visit, risk assessments will need to be undertaken.
+In circumstances where it is necessary to visit, risk assessments will need to be undertaken.
 Advice and support should be offered remotely where it is appropriate.

 Preparation and other training for adopters